pH-7/GoodJsCode/readme.md

 ## Demeter Law

-The **demeter law**, AKA the **principle of least knowledge** states that each unit of code should only have a very limited knowledge about other units of code.
+The **demeter law**, AKA the **principle of least knowledge** states that each unit of code should only have very limited knowledge about other units of code.
 They should only talk to their close friends, not to their strangers 🙃 It shouldn’t have any knowledge on the inner details of the objects it manipulates.

 ### ❌ Chaining methods